John Miller

-I am a second-year Ph.D. student in the Department of Statistical Science at Duke.
-My research is broadly concerned with physics-informed machine learning.
-I am an Alfred P. Sloan 2021-22 Scholar at Duke.
+I am a third-year Ph.D. student in the Department of Statistical Science at Duke, advised by Professor Simon Mak.
+My primary research interests are in Bayesian optimization, transfer learning, Bayesian non-parametrics, and statistical and machine learning tools for physics/engineering and epidemiology.
+I am an Alfred P. Sloan 2021-22 Minority Scholar at Duke.

 I received my undergraduate degree in Statistics from Harvard University in 2019.
 Before beginning graduate school in 2021, I spent two years working on the structured credit trading desk of a large asset manager in Los Angeles, California.